nopaddleboat/Koopman_operator_predictive_control/README.md

 [1] Xie, Shengwen, and Juan Ren.
 "Recurrent-neural-network-based Predictive Control of Piezo Actuators for Trajectory Tracking."
 IEEE/ASME Transactions on Mechatronics (2019).
+[2] Xie, Shengwen, and Juan Ren.
+"Linearization of Recurrent-neural-network-based models for Predictive Control of Nano-positioning Systems using Data-driven Koopman Operators" IEEE Access 2020 DOI:10.1109/ACCESS.2020.3013935.